jedelman8/nxos-ansible/README.md

 ### Executing Ansible Playbooks

 By now, you should have a very high level understanding of the layout of an Ansible playbook.
 It's worth taking a look at how Ansible playbooks are executed.
 As stated above, the filename of the playbook is `nexus-automation.yml`.
 The name of the inventory hosts file is called `hosts`.
-For this example, ensure both are stored in the same working directory (`/home/cisco/nxos-ansible/`)
+For this example, ensure both are stored in the same working directory (`/home/cisco/nxos-ansible/`).
+As with most files being reviewed in this document, they will have already been created and downloaded when you cloned the repository, but they are still being covered for completeness.

 To execute the playbook, the following terminal command is used:
 ```